grafana/tutorials/content/tutorials/stream-metrics-from-telegraf-to-grafana.md

 ---
-title: Stream data from Telegraf to Grafana
+title: Stream metrics from Telegraf to Grafana
-summary: Use Telegraf to stream live data into Grafana.
+summary: Use Telegraf to stream live metrics to Grafana.
-id: stream-data-from-telegraf-to-grafana
+id: stream-metrics-from-telegraf-to-grafana
 categories: ["administration"]
 tags: ["beginner"]
 status: Published